• How to Create a Budget

 Not only that, but your total interest payments will now be $7631 over the life of the debt.
 Compare that to $5915 if you had not consolidated.

-DEBT CONSOLIDIATION FAILURE
+DEBT CONSOLIDATION FAILURE

 As you can see, it is a myth.
 I was only using a band-aid to cover an open wound.
 This method did not allow me to really tackle my debt.
 I was no further ahead.
 If anything, I was falling further behind because my debts were not being paid down.
 Not only that, I had to come up with an additional amount for the debt agency fee each month.